-Brodsworth Hall and Gardens, nr Doncaster - Brodsworth's gardens are a plant-lover's paradise.
+Brodsworth Hall and Gardens, near Doncaster - Brodsworth's gardens are a plant lover's paradise.
 Whatever time of year you visit, there will always be something to catch your eye.
 Wonderfully restored to their original horticultural splendour as ‘a collection of grand gardens in miniature' you can explore the magnificent fern dell, stunning displays of roses and immaculate lawns.

 Wentworth Castle Gardens & Stainborough Park, Stainborough - A historic garden with layers of 18th and 19th century design set around Georgian Wentworth Castle, including national collections of rhododendrons, magnolias and camellias and an exquisitely restored Victorian conservatory.
 Just 2 miles from Junction 37 of the M1 near Barnsley, the gardens are open daily, year round.
 Dogs are welcome in the extensive deer parkland on a lead.
 Visitor facilities are accessible, but the Gardens are hilly.

 Sheffield Botanical Gardens, Sheffield - Sheffield Botanical Gardens is a 19-acre garden, originally designed by Robert Marnock in the "Gardenesque" style.
 They opened in 1836 and are grade 2 listed by English Heritage.
 The Gardens are located one mile southwest of Sheffield city centre.
 Between 1996 and 2005, the gardens were completely restored at a cost of £6.69 million with funding from the Heritage Lottery Fund.
 A central feature of the Gardens are the sweeping lawns with mature trees which create a setting for the restored glass Pavilions.
 Colourful herbaceous borders frame the grand central Broadwalk leading up to the Pavilions and the splendid Gatehouse entrance arch is complemented by formal Victorian bedding displays.